-The resulting ice cream was crisp and fresh in flavour and the taste of cucumber was well balanced with the sweetness of the cream.
+The resulting ice cream was crisp and fresh in flavour and the taste of cucumber was well balanced with the sweetness of the honey and cream.

 Last night we had the ice cream as a dessert after a fiery chilli con carne.
 It was a gorgeous palette cleanser and a wonderfully sweet treat to end the meal on.

 If you have a glut of cucumbers and fancy giving the ice cream a go, here is my recipe.
 The type of honey you use will vary the taste of ice cream marginally depending on its flavour and intensity.